atomix/atomix.github.io/user-manual/raft-internals.md

 `LINEARIZABLE` queries are handled by the leader by contacting a majority of the cluster before servicing the query.
 When the leader receives a linearizable read, if the leader is in the process of sending *AppendEntries* RPCs to followers then the query is queued for the next heartbeat.
 On the next heartbeat iteration, once the leader has successfully contacted a majority of the cluster, queued queries are applied to the user-provided state machine and the leader responds to their respective requests with the state machine output.
 Batching queries during heartbeats reduces the overhead of synchronously verifying the leadership during reads.

-`LINEARIZABLE_LEASE` queries are handled by the leader under the assumption that once the leader has verified its leadership with a majority of the cluster, it can assume that it will remain the leader for at least an election timeout.
+`BOUNDED_LINEARIZABLE` queries are handled by the leader under the assumption that once the leader has verified its leadership with a majority of the cluster, it can assume that it will remain the leader for at least an election timeout.
 When a lease-based linearizable query is received by the leader, it will check to determine the last time it verified its leadership with a majority of the cluster.
 If more than an election timeout has elapsed since it contacted a majority of the cluster, the leader will immediately attempt to verify its leadership before applying the query to the user-provided state machine.
 Otherwise, if the leadership was verified within an election timeout, the leader will immediately apply the query to the user-provided state machine and respond with the state machine output.

-If the query is `SERIALIZABLE`, the receiving server performs a consistency check to ensure that its log is not too far out-of-sync with the leader to reliably service a query.
+If the query is `CAUSAL` or `SEQUENTIAL`, the receiving server performs a consistency check to ensure that its log is not too far out-of-sync with the leader to reliably service a query and that it meets the criteria for the query request.
 If the receiving server's log is in-sync, it will wait until the log is caught up until the last index seen by the requesting client before servicing the query.

 ![Inconsistent queries](http://s24.postimg.org/5ln88h2vp/IMG_0011.png)